atulvarshneya/quantum-computing/blogs/README.md

 involves identifying a set of friends that can be invited together to a party satisfying a set of constraints.
 And then we explain how Grover's algorithm can be used to solve it.

+* Posts series on Quantum Machine Learning, *To be posted soon.
+Stay tuned.*<br>
+This will be a major series I am planning to write.
+I expect it to be several individual posts, spread over several months.

 ## Short Notes